JLSB EndNote Style |

 The Waiver policy

 The publication fee will be waived for invited authors, authors of hot papers, and corresponding authors who are editorial board members of the Journal of Life Science and Biomedicine.
 The Journal will consider requests to waive the fee for cases of financial hardship (for high quality manuscripts and upon acceptance for publication).
 Requests for waiver of the publication fee must be submitted via individual cover letter by the corresponding author and cosigned by an appropriate institutional official to verify that no institutional or grant funds are available for the payment of the fee.
 Letters including the manuscript title and manuscript ID number should be sent to: This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-It is expected that waiver requests will be processed and authors will be notified within 24 h.
+It is expected that waiver requests will be processed and authors will be notified within two business day.

 .